passbolt/passbolt_help/_posts/configure/2018-09-06-configure-ldap.md

 ### Requirements

+{% include messages/warning.html
+    content="**Important:** If you have installed passbolt-pro using our debian and ubuntu packages you can skip this section"
+%}

 The directory synchronization tools requires the [php-ldap extension](https://secure.php.net/manual/en/book.ldap.php) to be present on the server.
 If you built your own server the way you install [php-ldap](https://packages.debian.org/stretch/php-ldap) will depend on your system flavor.